 A blockbuster art exhibition can double the annual attendance of an art museum and pull in significant amounts of money.
 Bring Vermeer’s The Girl with a Pearl Earring to the Frick Collection in New York and there will be line of people snaking around the block.
 But there are signs that the blockbuster game is no longer what it was.

-It’s a telling indicator that the Metropolitan Museum of Art in New York doesn’t have a major traveling show this Christmas season.
 Rising costs, the growing difficulty of securing loans, and a lack of curating talent have made the blockbuster exhibition a hazardous enterprise.

 Two visionary curators